Microquasar jet-cocoon systems as PeVatrons: Summary and Discussion

 \section{Summary and Discussion}

 In this work, we studied the reacceleration and escape of CRs in microquasars within the framework of the shear acceleration mechanism.
 Our results showed that the CRs from microquasars could explain the observed proton energy spectrum above the PeV energy range.
-The predicted all-particle spectrum and composition are consistent with the LHAASO observations, where the relative fraction of difference nuclei is constrained by direct measurements around rigidity from 10 GV to 1 TV.
-The maximum acceleration energy of CRs from shear acceleration in microquasars is close to the \textit{knee} around 3~PeV, and the escaping CRs have a hard spectrum.
+In our model, the relative fraction of nuclei is determined by the direct measurements of CRs.
+The predicted all-particle spectrum and composition ratio are consistent with the LHAASO observations if the CR injection rigidity is 100 GV to 1 TV.
+The maximum acceleration energy of CRs from shear acceleration in microquasars is close to the knee around 3~PeV, and the escaping CRs have a hard spectrum.

+The required number of microquasars in our Galaxy is three to ten (compare Eqs. [\ref{eq:Lcr_shear}] and [\ref{eq:Lcr_tot}]).
+The lifetime of microquasars in our Galaxy is uncertain, but it might be $0.03-1$ Myr \cite{Yamamoto:2008xr,Sakemi:2023aa}, which is comparable to or longer than the escape time of the Knee CRs ({$\sim$80} kyr).
+If the lifetime is comparable or shorter than the CR escape time, the CR density in the ISM might be spatially inhomogeneous and temporary intermittent~\cite{Giacinti:2023upw, Stall:2024klf}.
+In addition, we assume that microquasars in our Galaxy have identical CR spectral shape and CR luminosity for simplicity.
+In reality, there are distributions of CR luminosity and spectral shape, depending on the jet power and jet size of individual microquasars.
+Investigating the effect of these remains as a future work.

 In our scenario, the magnetic field strength in jets and cocoons should be as high as $B_{\rm jet}\sim50 - 100 \rm ~\mu G$ and $B_{\rm coc}\sim10-30\rm~\mu G$ to achieve the PeV CR acceleration.
 Both field strengths are somewhat higher than expected, but the energetics arguments are not violated.
 The magnetic luminosity in the jet can be estimated to be